 These sprints are done in the biggest gear you have starting from a complete stop.
 These sprints only last 10 seconds and you are going at 100-percent maximal effort.

-The first five seconds I encourage you to be out of the saddle and then sit down once you are up to full speed.
+I encourage you to be out of the saddle for the first five seconds and then sit down once you are up to full speed.
 Because these are done at a maximal effort, they require full recovery between each.

 Start with six repetitions and three minutes of rest between each repetition.
 The goal of this session is maximal power!
 If done correctly, you will fatigue quicker when trying to reach your peak wattage as the session progresses.

 These sessions are what I call “raising your ceiling” workouts.
-Your end goal is to is to improve your threshold and if your maximal power is relatively low to where your threshold is, your threshold potential will always remain low.
+The end goal is to improve your threshold.
+If your maximal power is relatively low to where your threshold is, your threshold potential will always remain low.

 2. Seated Hill Repeats

-These are the bread and butter of a triathlete’s training routine and they should be repeated weekly or biweekly depending the phase of training they are in.
+These are the bread and butter of a triathlete’s training routine and they should be repeated weekly or biweekly, depending on the phase of training.

-This session is also very good for teaching athletes how to “feel the pedal stroke” and the correct places to apply pressure.
+This session also teaches you how to “feel the pedal stroke” and the correct places to apply pressure.
 If you are not pushing above your threshold, you aren’t going to get the benefit of this workout.

 3. Low Cadence Extended Intervals